 Climate change in recent years has brought wetter spells in October with a risk of flooding on the rise.
 It is a concern among rural communities and continues to be monitored across Ireland.

 Although you won’t get much sunshine and be taking a gamble with the rain, October in Ireland can be a lovely time to visit.
-Seasonal changes bring a new landscape to beauty spots, and there is a fresh atmosphere to explore.
+Seasonal changes in Ireland in the autumn bring a new landscape to beauty spots, and there is a fresh atmosphere to explore.

 Wildlife can be seen gathering food supplies ahead of winter, and new birds can be spotted in the gardens.